yjy239/OkRxCache/README.md

                         });
 ```

 Thanks for Gilde,Picasso,RxCache,OkHttp,Gson.
-All of th mind from threse project.
+All of mind comes from threse project.
 This is the first time to write a library,Thanks for reading.